watermint/shuro/README.md

 ## Features

 - **Hallucination Detection**: Automatically detects and retries transcriptions with hallucinated content
+- **Two Transcription Modes**:
+  - **Simple**: Fast transcription with good quality using default settings
-- **Tempo Tuning**: Optimizes audio speed to minimize transcription errors
+  - **Tuned**: Optimizes audio speed using a smaller model first to find the most smooth segments, then transcribes with the best settings
 - **LLM Translation**: Uses local LLM (Ollama) for high-quality translations with validation
 - **Quality Assurance**: Validates both transcription and translation quality before proceeding
 - **Batch Processing**: Process single files or entire directories